 Note: If you need to buy your ingredients easily, you can source fine sea salt, baking soda, bentonite clay, witch hazel, peppermint essential oil and non-nano zinc oxide at your local health food store or online at Amazon.

-To see the exact guide on how to make this recipe, kindly check out the link below…
+To learn more insights on how to make this anti-itch cream recipe, kindly check out the easy tutorial in this post… How to Make Homemade Anti-Itch Cream